Pluto-110/SIC2_EDU/Code Examples/ESP32Ota/README.md

 ```

 # OTA in pio
 In pio, we need to specify the upload_protocol and upload_port, which is the ip address of the board.
-One example platformio.ini looks like the following
+One example platformio.ini looks like the following.
+This example uses the Arduino library installed by Arduino IDE.
+But really pay attention to the last two lines.

 ```
 ; PlatformIO Project Configuration File